sinaziaee/stock_prediction/README.md

 - The prices of a stock can change significantly in a day by different news
 - The number of news for each stock differs, a stock like TMTG's last 100 news start from 2021 until today and for NVDA it starts from the start of March 2023 to end of March 2023
+- The news for some dates for certain stocks are unavailable
 # Python libraries

 - Numpy